This page shows you how to set up Anthos on Google Cloud.

 If you want to use Anthos Service Mesh, be aware that this feature has specific cluster requirements for installation.
 For details, see the Anthos Service Mesh cluster requirements.

-You must register all clusters that you want to use with Anthos with your project's environ.
-An environ provides a unified way to view and manage multiple clusters and their workloads as part of Anthos.
-You can find out more about environs and the functionality that they enable in our Environs guide.
+You must register all clusters that you want to use with Anthos with your project's fleet.
+A fleet (formerly known as an environ) provides a unified way to view and manage multiple clusters and their workloads as part of Google Cloud.
+You can find out more about fleets and the functionality that they enable in our Fleets guide.

 Check the Connect prerequisites before registering your cluster to ensure that you have the relevant permissions and enabled APIs to register a cluster.